Hu Hesheng: Research

-Her main academic interests are differential geometry and mathematical physics.
+Her main academic interests were differential geometry and mathematical physics.
 She led a research group at Fudan University during the 1980s and 1990s.

-Personal
+Personal life and death

 Hu's husband was Gu Chaohao, also a mathematician, who served as the president of University of Science and Technology of China.
 They were married until his death in 2012.

+Hu Hesheng died on 2 February 2024, at the age of 95.